AXDOOMER/mochadoom/README.md

 [ ] - Fix the different details of rendering.

-[ ] - Fix a bug where the player keeps moving forward after the automap has been activated. (input problems)
+[ ] - Fix a bug where the player keeps moving forward after the automap has been activated.

+[ ] - Fix other input problems with the keyboard and mouse buttons.

 [ ] - Add back the mouse vertical movement.
 Allow it to be disabled using '-novert'.